The Met Office undertakes safeguarding activities in order to protect its operational radio interests.

 This ensures that important national capabilities such as the UK Weather Radar Network and other operational meteorological radio uses (eg - satellite direct reception) vital to the provision of meteorological services to aviation and other civil contingencies stakeholders are not unduly compromised by development.

 The Met Office engages in the formal planning consultation process.
-As a consultee in the planning system (in England and Wales) the Met Office will be consulted directly on all applicable planning applications within safeguarded zones.
-During a transitional period, local planning authorities will continue to consult Met Office via MOD Safeguarding for proposals in Scotland.
+As a consultee in the planning system (in England, Scotland and Wales) the Met Office will be consulted directly on all relevant applicable planning applications within safeguarded zones by the local planning authorities.

 Wind turbines, in particular, have been shown to have the potential to adversely impact meteorological radio facilities, especially weather radar, if not sited with careful prior consideration.
 More information on what facilities the Met Office operates, impacts to our operations and how consultation by developers can help to mitigate such problems can be found in the guidance document Safeguarding Our Observations: Met Office guidelines for wind farm developers.